Différences vitiligo et albinisme partiel

 Partial albinism, a rare genetic disorder.

-Also known as piebaldism, partial albinism is a rare autosomal dominant genetic disorder.
-This means that the genetic mutation concerns one or more genes located on a non-sex chromosome, and only one allele needs to be mutated for the disease to occur.
-Several genes involved in melanocyte development are suspected of playing a role in the development of partial albinism, such as KIT or SNAI2.
+Also known as piebaldism, partial albinism is a rare genetic condition, referred to as autosomal dominant.
+This means that the genetic mutation involves one or more genes located on a non-sex chromosome, and it only takes one mutated allele for the disease to manifest.
+Several genes involved in the development of melanocytes are suspected to play a role in the development of partial albinism, such as KIT or SNAI2.
 Unlike vitiligo, which often appears in adulthood, partial albinism is present from birth.

 Although vitiligo and partial albinism are both depigmentations, they are different diseases, both in terms of their origin and their manifestations.